rojounooo/it-support-toolkit/README.md

 ## Example Tasks

-### Windows
-- Network information
+- Network information and diagnostics
-- Flush DNS cache
+- DNS cache operations
-- List installed software

-### macOS
 - System information summary
-- Wi-Fi checks

-### Linux
-- Disk usage report
+- Disk usage reports
 - Service status checks
+- List installed software

 ---

 ## Adding New Tasks

-1. Add a script to the correct OS folder
+1. Add a script to the appropriate category and OS folder in `modules/`
 2. Make sure it runs on its own
-3. Register it in `tasks.json`
-4. Keep output clean and readable
+3. Keep output clean and readable

 Scripts can be written in:
 - Bash